 Impairment reviews on developed and producing properties are carried out on each cash-generating unit identified in accordance with IAS 36 "Impairment of Assets".
-The Group's cash-generating units are those assets which generate largely independent cash inflows and are normally, but not always, single development areas or fields.
+The Group's cash-generating units are those assets which generate largely independent cash inflows and are currently single development areas or fields.